Immigrant Success Story: Tunde’s Journey to Canada

 I decided to attend college in Canada in order to guarantee that I was making the strongest possible professional choices.
 My career in Nigeria was beginning to pick up, but I wanted to see what else was out there.

 I remember being thrilled by the prospect of studying abroad, but I also felt uncertain.
 I had made my travel plans on short notice, so I was not financially prepared to pay tuition fees.
 But I had been accepted to one of Ontario’s best and fastest-growing colleges, and I was not going to turn down an opportunity to study in Canada.

 I arrived in Toronto with only $2,000 CAD—enough to get settled, but insufficient to cover my school fees.
 After attending my first week of lectures in January, I realized it was too hard for me to focus on school because of the weather—which was extremely cold—and the sudden culture change.
 Everything was strange and new to me.
 I needed time to get acclimated.

 In the second week, I went to the admissions office and requested that my enrollment be deferred for four months.
 I explained to the admissions officer that I was experiencing culture shock.
-I wanted to understand the system and the people.
+It was necessary for me to understand the system and the people.
 I needed a life outside of school, without being under a lot of pressure.
-I also wanted the opportunity to save money to pay the remainder of my tuition fees.
+Additionally, I wanted the opportunity to save money to pay the remainder of my tuition fees.

 Next, I Had to Find Work